cjphawes/hangman-project-three/README.md

   - Run the command:
     - `pip freeze > requirements.txt`
   - Create a `.venv` virtual environment, delete and create a new one.
   - Add the requirements.txt, by selecting it from the dropdown menu.
-This will hold all your dependencies needed to run the program.
+This will hold all your dependencies needed to run the program[^1].
 - To access the program, run the command:
   - `python run.py`